steam0/pact-guide/README.md

 # Notes for future development of this guide
+- Conways law and how communication is the key to success
+- Introduction discussing what the trouble with microservices is.
+Why is it hard to keep your speed up as an organization and system grow?
+How can you release with confidence.
 - Releasing new versions with confidence
 - Impossible to predict all corner cases of usages
 - > API versioning is a great theory that is awful to implement.
 When building microservices and doing multiple deploys per day developers may risk having to support multiple different API-versions.
 API versioning is great while having regular scheduled system upgrades.